-- Due to EBM operations the Scatterometer sigma noughts are not calibrated until a new version of the ground processor is implemented. - The sigma noughts (and as consequence the Gamma noughts) acquired over the Rain Forest show a very high fluctuation due to degraded satellite attitude. - The dynamic of the Gamma nought ranges from -15 dB to -5 dB (the nominal case was -6 dB, -7dB) and its histograms are very noisy with high standard deviation.
-For the second and third week of the cycle the descending passes histograms show further degradation.
-This fact is related with a degradation of the yaw angle during that period (see Doppler performances). - The Transponders were working nominally during the calibration passes but the CALPROC system is not able to process any more the data acquired in EBM: the results are meaningless.
+- Due to EBM operations and ZGM commissioning phase the Scatterometer sigma noughts are not calibrated until a new version of the ground processor is implemented. - The sigma noughts (and as consequence the Gamma noughts) acquired over the Rain Forest show a very high fluctuation due to degraded satellite attitude. - The dynamic of the Gamma nought ranges from -15 dB to -5 dB (the nominal range was -6 dB, -7dB) and the corresponding histograms are very noisy with a high standard deviation. - The Transponders were working nominally during the calibration passes but the CALPROC system is not able to process any more the data acquired in EBM: the results are meaningless.
 For that reason new gain constant will not available until a new version of CALPROC is implemented.